focusretreatcenter/website/content/what-to-expect/index.md

 ## Meals

 Meals are served in our dining room which can seat an entire retreat group at the same time.
+Breakfast is either cooked-to-order diner fare: eggs, pancakes, etc or continental style: oatmeal, cereal, yogurt, fruit, etc. Lunch is typically based around sandwiches, soups, and salads.
 The dinner menu is chef-chosen, prepared for the group, and served buffet style.
-Lunch is typically based around sandwiches, soups, and salads.
-Breakfast is either cooked-to-order diner fare: eggs, pancakes, etc or continental style: oatmeal, cereal, yogurt, fruit, etc.

 Self-serve coffee, tea, snacks and leftovers are available to guests at all times.
 Bread, cookies, and assorted delicious pastries are baked fresh almost every day.
 There is a large refrigerator named "Chilly McChillface" in the dining room where guests can keep a small amount of supplemental personal food items.
 There's a few appliances available for continental style use by guests for snacks outside of mealtime including a microwave, toaster, and egg cookers.

+We do not provide nor serve alcoholic beverages, but guests are welcome to buy their own, store them in the dining room refrigerator, and consume on premises in moderation.

 {{ photo(src="dining.jpg" caption="Guests enjoying dinner in the dining room") }}